cyberark/secretless-broker/docs/docs/overview/key_terms.md

 - ### Provider

-  Secretless can obtain credentials from many different vaults.
-For each kind of vault, Secretless contains a Provider which can connect to that vault and obtain credentials.
-By adding new Providers, Secretless can be extended to support new vaults.
+  The Secretless Broker can obtain credentials from many different vaults.
+For each kind of vault, the Secretless Broker contains a Provider which can connect to that vault and obtain credentials.
+By adding new Providers, the Secretless Broker can be extended to support new vaults.

 - ### Handler

   A Handler uses a Provider to obtain credentials to a target service.
 It uses the credentials to establish a connection to the target service, and then brokers the traffic between the client and the target.
 Each Handler understands how to negotiate authentication with one specific type of target service, such as a MySQL database or SSH server.
-By adding new Handlers, Secretless can be extended to support new types of target services.
+By adding new Handlers, the Secretless Broker can be extended to support new types of target services.